 (C) Humans are designed perfectly, so there is a designer.
 Humans have flaws and piss poor features, which are explained by evolution and not a perfect designer. http://m.nautil.us/issue/24/error/top-10-design-flaws-in-the-human-body

-By your claim “The universe proves God”, but since nothing justifies the insertion of your favorite myth, …ANY imagined myth or cause fits too.
+In your claim “The universe proves God”, nothing justifies the insertion of your favorite myth, …ANY imagined myth or cause fits too… including just ‘natural forces’.
 So “The universe proves The Faerie King” is equally as valid.
-Further, I could also say “The universe proves nature makes universes” and its equally valid as well.
+Further, I could also say “The universe proves that nature makes universes” and its equally valid.. or more so, because natural forces are all that is evident as causes.

 (E) The universe is fine tuned.